garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 ---
 # What's new?
 Below is a brief list of Garage Hive developments
+### 1st March 2019

+* Added BHP VRM Data to Vehicle Card
+* Removed Zero value invoices from external accountancy export
+* Added ability to refresh MOT data from MOT Notification bar in the Jobsheet
+* Added SMS and Email preview functionality to customer notification setup (Reminders)
+* Added Labour No. to Web Services for Power BI and Reporting features

 ### 27th February 2019

 * Added ability to automatically clock out users at the end of day at a specified time.